To get started, view this short video:

 - Information about open positions

-How Do I Get the Most Out of a Trojan Talk?
+How Do I Get the Most Out of a Virtual Trojan Talk?

 Prepare: A little preparation can make you stand out.
-Check out the organization’s website.
+Review the organization’s website, especially the “About Us,” “Services,” and “Careers” pages.
+Familiarize yourself with the programs that interest you.
 We recommend dressing in proper business casual or interview attire during the event.
-Many organizations will have a section on internships or college recruiting.
-Familiarize yourself with the programs that interest you.
+Many organizations go over information about their full-time and internships roles and their college recruiting timeline.
 To see if you qualify for any of their open positions, explore their opportunities in connectSC.

 Academic/Class Conflicts: You should avoid missing class to attend a Trojan Talk or other recruitment events.
 You should coordinate with your professor if any absences are unavoidable.